Vestride/glen.codes/src/posts/using-prism-with-metalsmith-markdown.md

 template: post.swig
 ---

+I, and many others, love using [Prism](http://prismjs.com/) to highlight code and I wanted to add syntax highlighting with Prism to this blog.

 This site is built on [Metalsmith](http://www.metalsmith.io/).
 I write posts in markdown and use [metalsmith-markdown](https://github.com/segmentio/metalsmith-markdown) (which is a wrapper for [marked](https://github.com/chjj/marked)) to convert them to static html.
 By default, code blocks in marked are only put inside a `<pre><code></code></pre>` block without any syntax highlighting.
-I, and many others, love using [Prism](http://prismjs.com/) to highlight code and I wanted to use it with marked.

 Here's a basic setup for metalsmith which only converts markdown files.